BDC Hamburger Icon

 Did You Know?Did you know

-Stax is an up-and-coming PayPal alternative that can help your business start accepting credit card payments.
+Stax is considered an excellent PayPal alternative for small businesses that need a straightforward payment processor to help them start accepting credit card payments and digital payment methods.

-We tested the Stax platform in-depth and found the interface intuitive.
-The data analytics dashboard displays at-a-glance sales data you can use to gauge how your business is doing.
-You can easily see your annual gross and net sales, month-over-month sales trends, the dollar value of an average sale, how many customers you’ve served, and transactions you’ve processed over the past 30 days.
-We like that you can even see hourly sales activity, which can help you plan staffing levels
+During testing, we were pleased to note Stax’s highly intuitive dashboard.
+The data analytics section displays at-a-glance sales insights that owners of brick-and-mortar and e-commerce stores can use to gauge operational success and cash flow.
+You can easily see your gross and net annual sales, month-over-month sales trends, the average transaction value, how many customers you’ve served, and processed transactions over the past 30 days.
+You can also view data for multiple business locations.
+We like that you can even see hourly sales activity, which can help you plan to staff your business appropriately.

-The Stax dashboard also shows how many of your customers are new or returning customers and calculates the customer lifetime value of repeat customers.
-We appreciate this detailed reporting — usually reserved for POS systems — that many competitors don’t offer.
+The Stax dashboard also shows new vs. returning customers and calculates customer lifetime value for repeat customers.
+We appreciate that level of detailed reporting — typically found in the best POS systems — that many competitors don’t offer.

 Stax dashboard

-The Stax dashboard provides key sales metrics at a glance.
+The Stax dashboard provides key sales metrics at a glance, even for multiple locations.
 Source: Stax

-Stax offers various services and features businesses of all sizes will find valuable, especially those seeking flexibility and integrations.
+Stax is stacked with services and features businesses of all sizes will find valuable, especially those seeking flexibility and integrations.
 Here’s an overview of Stax’s key features.

-Customers access the virtual terminal through Stax’s dashboard using any computer, tablet or phone.
-Manually enter credit card information via the virtual terminal to accept credit card payments over the phone.
-We like that you can also use the virtual terminal to invoice customers, schedule recurring payments, track inventory, and issue receipts.
+Customers can access the virtual terminal through Stax’s dashboard on any computer, tablet or smartphone.
+Users can manually enter credit card details to accept payments over the phone.
+We like that the virtual terminal also allows you to invoice customers, schedule recurring payments, track inventory and issue receipts.

 Reporting

-Small business data analysis can provide critical insights into what’s happening in your business — and we appreciate that Stax’s reporting feature makes that job easier.
-You can access reports on payment methods, sales, item categories, and more.
-You can also access details within a specified date range and view real-time reporting.
+Small business data analysis provides critical insights into business performance, and we appreciate that Stax’s reporting features simplify the process.
+Similar to POS reports, you can access reports on payment methods, sales, item categories and more.
+You can also access details within a specified date range and view real-time reports.

 Stax reporting

-We like that Stax can help you set up an online storefront with pre-existing templates — an excellent option for business owners without web design skills.
-Tech-savvy customers can use Stax’s developer tools to build custom shopping carts to integrate into an existing online store.
-Stax integrates with popular payment gateways like BigCommerce, Magento, Shift4Shop, WooCommerce and Salesforce.
+We like that Stax can help you set up an online store with prebuilt templates — an excellent option for business owners without web-design experience.
+Tech-savvy users can work with Stax’s developer tools to build custom shopping carts to integrate into an existing online store.
+Stax also integrates with popular payment e-commerce platforms like BigCommerce, Magento, Shift4Shop, WooCommerce and Salesforce.

 TipBottom line

-Use WooCommerce plugins to take your online store to the next level with custom product tabs, automated abandoned shopping cart emails and mobile payment facilitators.
+Use WooCommerce plug-ins to take your online store to the next level with custom product tabs, automated abandoned shopping cart emails and mobile payment options.

 Integrations